systemwii/make/README.md

 ## Make Configuration

-You can set the variable **RULESDIR** to point to the rules folder of this repository.
-Clone this repository, and either include them by submodule or install them as below.
+To start, clone a copy of either the whole [template repository](https://github.com/systemwii/template) (which becomes your project repo), or just copy its Makefile into an existing project.

+Either include it by submodule or (clone and) install it to your devkitPro installation as below.
 Installing the rules lets you have an unchanging version at a global path, while including them by submodule allows you to make instant changes to them as you work.

 ### 1. Submodule

-From your repository, run this to add it as a submodule:
+From your project repository, run this to add this repo as a submodule:
 ```bash
 git submodule add https://github.com/systemwii/make.git lib/make
 ```
-Then set RULESDIR in your Makefile to point to it directly:
+Then set RULESDIR in your project's Makefile to point to it:
 ```makefile
 RULESDIR	:=	lib/make/rules
 ```